Measurement of Substructure from the Kinematics of the GD-1 Stellar Stream: Discussion

 \subsection{Comparison to Strong Lensing}

-Our measurement of the mass-concentration relation for subhalos agrees with constraints from 11 strong gravitational lenses \citep{2020MNRAS.492L..12G}.
-We find slightly higher concentrations at $10^7~M_\odot$ and $10^8~M_\odot$, although these differences are not statistically significant. \citet{2021MNRAS.507.1662M} reported a preference for unusually high subhalo concentrations using the gravitational lens galaxy SDSSJ0946+1006.
+Our constraint on the subhalo mass-concentration relation favors more compact subhalos than the constraints derived from 11 strong gravitational lenses \citep{2020MNRAS.492L..12G} at the 95\% confidence level.
+At a scale of $M_{200} \approx 3 \times 10^6~M_\odot$, our constraint is consistent with the inferred concentration of the low-mass perturber detected in the JVAS B1938+666 strong lens system \citep{2025NatAs...9.1714P,2026NatAs.tmp....5V}. \citet{2021MNRAS.507.1662M} reported a preference for unusually high subhalo concentrations using the gravitational lens galaxy SDSSJ0946+1006.
 Depending on the assumed density profile, they found concentrations of approximately $70$ for a subhalo mass of $3\times10^{10}~M_\odot$ and about $1000$ for $5\times10^9~M_\odot$.
 Our constraints do not require high-mass ($10^9~M_\odot$) subhalos to have anomalously high concentrations in the regime with numerous subhalo impacts (see Fig.~\ref{fig: concentration}).
 However, if GD-1 was perturbed by a single massive subhalo with a mass of $\sim 10^8~M_\odot$, we find its scale radius must be 20-70\% more compact than CDM expectations.
 Applying our analysis to additional streams will provide a crucial consistency test, since each Milky Way stream traces the same global density field.